-The fruits and vegetables at the grocery store are other worldly.
+The fruits and vegetables at the grocery store are otherworldly.
 You can get anything your heart desires at any time of year.
-Not a blemish nor a bug on it, everything was perfectly ripe, beautiful, and ready to eat.
+Neither a blemish nor a bug on it, everything is perfectly ripe, beautiful, and ready to eat.

-At the time I had no idea that the produce was not ready to eat.
-It was coated in pesticides, herbicides, and fungicides.
-It was fumigated when it got off the ship from foreign countries, or exposed to radiation to “make it safer for consumption” then coated in artificial waxes and placed under glory lights to make it more shiny and appealing to the consumer.
+At the time I had no idea that the produce was not always in season and ready to eat.
+That it had to be imported from other countries where it was in-season.
+Nor that it was coated in pesticides, herbicides, and fungicides.
+It may be fumigated when it gets off the ship from foreign countries, or exposed to radiation to make it safe for consumption, and then coated in artificial waxes to preserve and look appealing.

 Once I started researching exactly what went into the food at the grocery store, I decided to start making some changes, and the farmers market was the first stop on that journey.

-At first everything looked unappealing.
-I was used to my food being displayed as if for a photo shoot.
+When I shopped the farmers market for the first time, everything looked unappealing to me.
+I was used to my food being polished, unblemished, and displayed as if for a photo shoot.
 There weren’t mechanized spraying machines to leave little droplets of glory on each perfect little leaf.

 The meat vendors were selling whole shanks of various animals, as well as hearts, livers, and gizzards.
 Everything was on the bone, with skin intact or sold whole.